barriehadfield/reactrb-showcase/README.md

 	React.version

 A note on React versions: Reactrb includes the [React Rails](https://github.com/reactjs/react-rails) gem which includes a copy of the React source.
 Multiple copies of React being included cause untold problems so pay particular attention to the version of React you have (via the React Rails gem) and the version we are about to install via NPM.
 We will need to ensure these versions are the same.
 At the time writing, the React version being installed is 15.0.2 so we install the same version via NPN.
-See [React Rails - React  versions](https://github.com/reactjs/react-rails/blob/master/VERSIONS.md) for a lost of React versions supported by different versions of the React Rails gem.
+See [React Rails - React  versions](https://github.com/reactjs/react-rails/blob/master/VERSIONS.md) for a list of React versions supported by different versions of the React Rails gem.
 In a moment we are going to change this configuration so that Webpack loads React so we do need to pay attention to the version of React we will install to ensure it matches with a version we know React Rails supports.

 ### Step 3: Webpack for managing front-end assets